-Reference: Core Registry¶
+Reference: Core API¶

 Complete API reference for Verity's core data layer